MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

 I hadn't written for embedded targets before my last foray into keyboard firmware, I had some tangential experience with the [heapless](https://github.com/rust-embedded/heapless) library which exposes stack-allocated collections.
-These can be useful for performance in some cases, but very useful if you haven't got a heap at all, like you sometimes will not have on embedded devices.
+These can be useful for performance in some cases, but very useful if you haven't got a heap at all, like you often will not have on embedded devices.

-I searched for rp2040 Rust and found [rp-hal](https://github.com/rp-rs/rp-hal), hal stands for Hardware Abstraction Layer, and the crate exposes high-level code to interface with the low-level processor functionality.
+I searched for rp2040 Rust and found [rp-hal](https://github.com/rp-rs/rp-hal), hal stands for Hardware Abstraction Layer, and the crate exposes high-level code to interface with low-level processor and peripheral functionality.

 For example, spawning a task on the second core, resetting to bootloader, reading [GPIO](https://en.wikipedia.org/wiki/General-purpose_input/output) pins, and more.
 This was a good starting point, when I found this project I had already soldered together